clfsoft/sonar-scanner-go/README.md

-# sonar-scanner-go
+# sonar-scanner-cli-golang

+This docker image adds
+golang v1.16.6
+and sonar-scanner 4.6.2.2472
+and dependency-check-6.2.2
+and golangci-lint
-This docker image adds golang v1.16.6 and sonar-scanner 4.6.2.2472 and dependency-check-6.2.2 on top of java:alpine image.
+on top of java:alpine image.

 It is useful for integrating SonarQube for golang projects.
 I personally use this image in a custom helm chart.